TritonDataCenter/freebsd-kvm-image-builder/README.md

-# mi-freebsd-10
+# freebsd-kvm-image-builder

-This repo allows one to create a custom ISO with the necessary packages and tooling for deploying on SmartOS and Joyent Public Cloud.
+This repo creates a custom FreeBSD install ISO and a KVM image for use in SmartOS and Triton.

 ## Requirements